eberc/vue-boilerplate/README.md

 - Express <br>
 <br>
 The project has a express server to serve static files in Heroku. <br>
-I also setup a pipeline to automatic deploy changes in master branch.
+I also setup a pipeline to automatic deploy changes in master branch. <br>
 <br>
 Att, Eber ✌